 Chase Freedom And Discover It

 Both the Chase Freedom and the Discover It (Learn More) regularly include dining as one of their quarterly bonus categories which earn 5X and 5%, respectively.
-Now, you’re capped at earning 5X/5% on $1,500 per quarter but that’s still $500 per month.
+The catch is, you’re capped at earning 5X/5% on up to $1,500 per quarter, rather than unlimited.
 Even if that won’t cover all of your restaurant visits, it’s a great way to earn some easy bonus points.

 Best Credit Card Dining Perks